Useful-User/Laravel-examples/README.md

 **LE-4** - Adding interface (Contract) for Quote source.
 Creation of 3 sources of quotes as an example.
 Each source uses its own implementation of the contract.
 Creating a 'factory method' to get the QuoteSource object and developing client and administrative parts of the project.

 **LE-5** - Adding fake quote requests to the database.
 Creating filtering and pagination logic in the quoterequest/list route.
 Creating a QuoteRequestService to move the filtering logic from the controller to a separate service.

+**LE-6** - Adding a Signature service to create unique tokens, signatures and verify them.
+Add token to hide internal number of request.
+Change the working logic from using an id to a token.
+Adding the Postman collection to the project.